graemer957/sigma957.net/content/posts/content-security-policy.md

 ![Security Headers Hall of Fame](hall-of-fame.02414b59c3f6a5af9f846e931fc59ba8659597394f6c4db2d5ca7b38012cb140.png)

 Obviously should the scripts for setting `hasHeader` change this CSP will break.
 In addition, I am not entirely thrilled by having `unsafe-inline` for `style-src`.
 Therefore, I will reach out to the author of the theme I am using to find out if there is a better way™

+_UPDATE_: I have raised [#22: Content Security Policy](https://github.com/Track3/hermit/issues/22) on GitHub with Track3, the theme author, in case I am missing some Hugo magic.